 - There are fewer hours of daylight, so less time to explore

-- Road conditions can be difficult, especially in snow and ice and especially if you're not used to it
+- Road conditions can be difficult in freezing temperatures, especially in snow and ice.

-- Your motorhome can get damp, condensation and mildew if you don't care for it properly (more on that later)
+- Your motorhome can suffer from damp, condensation and mildew if you don’t care for it properly (more on that later)

-- Drying clothes can be a pain (more on that later too)
+- Drying clothes and laundry can be a pain (more on that later too)

 - Strong winds and rain can be tough to sleep through (ask any of us who survived Storm Denis in a van!)

-- It can be COLD (unless you've gone south) so you'll use a lot of gas/ electric for heating and it takes longer to warm up.
+- It can be COLD (unless you’ve gone south) so you’ll use a lot of fuel for the heating system and it takes longer to warm up the water heater/water tanks.

 Over the years, we’ve got a routine down for our winter trips, and we know the pitfalls to look for and how to deal with them.

-There are three types of people who use their motorhomes in the winter:
+There are several types of people who use their motorhomes in the winter, broadly categorised into:

 - The ones chasing winter sunshine